Stars score 4 in third, rally past Coyotes 4-2

 Stepan left the game and didn’t return with what was announced as an upper body injury.

+The biggest thing out of this game is that we responded and we played to our expectations,” Stars coach Rick Bowness said.

 NOTES: Coyotes F Vinnie Hinostroza missed his first game of the season, designated a healthy scratch. … Arizona D Jordan Oesterle was also scratched, missing his first game since Nov.
-7. … The two teams met for the first time this season and will play twice more. .
-The Stars have won 10 of the last 11 meetings and 15 of 19 with Arizona.
+7. … The two teams met for the first time this season and will play twice more. … The Stars have won 10 of the last 11 meetings and 15 of 19 with Arizona. … Benn has six assists in his last four games against the Coyotes.

 UP NEXT